ykotseruba/cvml_search/README.md

 Filter by year -- enter a range of years.
 Papers published between these values (inclusive) will be returned.

-## Number of papers returned
+### Number of papers returned

 By default, 1,000 top results are returned.
-If a higher number is desired, change the constant `pagesize' on line 137 of `serve.py`.
-Note that higher numbers (e.g. 10,000) may slow down the application.
+This number is controlled by the `pagesize` constant on line 137 of `serve.py`.
+Note that setting it to a higher number (e.g., 10,000) may significantly slow down the application.

 ### TODO:
 - [ ] ICLR 2024